abmckeon/Project2/Entertainment.md

 variable that takes on unique values of Lifestyle, Entertainment, Business, Social Media, Tech, and World.
 This will make automation and analysis more clear.
-Note that the original data tells us that a data for either channel is 1 or 0. meaning that 1 means “yes” and 0 means “no”.
+Note that the original data tells us that a data for either channel is 1 or 0.

 ``` r
 ## use mutate() to create a new channel variable